casterbn/QtCompile/library/999-Misc/003-Current failures.md

 ~~I use more dictionary size and word size in the compress setting dialog.~~ ~~Since it will use more memory, I didn't use it in scripts.~~ ~~I will try to add the dictionary size and word size option in the compress command line when I have time.~~

+### (_Resolved_) ~~QtWebEngine does not compile on 5.15.0 beta versions on Windows platforms~~

+It was because of the 260-character limitation on Windows.
+Change the extract path on Windows solves this problem.